Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/AddDialogToShellView.md

 ## Add the Dialog Form to the ShellViewModel

 In a previous part we have seen how to invoke user controls.
 To use Dialog Forms is slightly more complicated.
 In this part we wiil hook up the [About dialog](DialogForm) to the [ShellViewModel](ShellViewModel).
-To support this an interface with a ``Windowmanager`` is needed in the ``ShellViewModel``
+To support this an interface with a ``WindowManager`` is needed in the ``ShellViewModel``

 First, declare a readonly class variable in ``ShellViewModel.cs``: